-This instructional arrangement/setting code is used for a student who is receiving regularly scheduled, direct involvement by special education personnel in a job aligned to the student's postsecondary goals for employment, as documented through transition planning in the IEP.
-This may include special education services received within CTE classes, such as Career Participation, or in work-based learning for local credit, as specified by the ARD committee and documented in the IEP.
+This instructional arrangement/setting code is used for a student who is participating in a special education work-based learning program and employed in a paid or unpaid full-or part-time job with regularly scheduled, direct involvement by special education personnel in the implementation of the student's IEP.
 19 T.A.C. §89.63 (c)(9)